First Revision: August 23, 2006

 5.03 Notice.
 All meetings of the Committee shall be called, noticed, held and conducted subject to the provisions of the Brown Act.

 5.04 Minutes.
-Each Committee shall cause minutes of all meetings to be kept and shall, as soon as possible after each meeting, cause a copy of the adopted minutes to be forwarded to District staff for posting on the District’s CBOC website.
+Each Committee shall cause minutes of all meetings to be kept and shall, as soon as possible after each meeting, cause a copy of the approved minutes to be forwarded to District staff for posting on the District’s CBOC website.

 5.05 Quorum.
 A majority of the Committee or Subcommittee members shall constitute a quorum for the transaction of business, except that less than a quorum may convene.